yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-005_Checkout_Address_Page_Display.md

 3. Add a product to the cart
 4. Navigate to the cart page
 5. Click on "Checkout"
+6. Observe the address selection section

 ---

 ## ✅ Expected Result
 - "Select an address" page is displayed
+- Address section is visible
 - Existing addresses (if available) are listed
 - "Add Address" button is visible
-- User can select or add an address
-- No UI issues or errors are present
+- UI elements are properly aligned and functional